Propane guide

 Production and extraction of propane

-Propane gas is extracted by drilling in existing or newly discovered deposits of crude oil and natural gas.
+Propane gas is extracted by drilling in existing or recently explored deposits of crude oil and natural gas.
 The production process depends on whether the propane is dissolved in crude oil or whether it is a component of natural gas.
 The process begins when the fossil fuel is extracted at the borehole.
-From here, the hydrocarbon mixture of crude oil and gas is channelled into a so-called gas trap and separated.
+From here, the hydrocarbon mixture of crude oil and gas is channelled into a so-called gas trap and separated there.

 Production of propane gas from crude oil

-If the propane is bound in the crude oil, it is extracted during the splitting of the crude oil in the refinery.
-The crude oil is heated for this purpose.
-When it reaches boiling point, individual hydrocarbons, including propane, separate out.
-Depending on the boiling point, they rise to different heights in the distillation tower.
-This tower has numerous trays with temperatures that drop towards the top.
-The low-volatility hydrocarbons with a high boiling point condense far below, while the low-volatility hydrocarbons with a low boiling point only become liquid further up.
-The fractions obtained in this way can now be extracted as reasonably pure substances and stored or further processed.
+If the propane is dissolved in the crude oil, it is extracted during the separation of different fractions of the crude oil in the refinery.
+For this purpose the crude oil is heated.
+Depending on the relevant boiling point, the hydrocarbon fractions rise to different heights in the distillation tower.
+This tower has numerous trays with decreasing temperatures towards the top.
+The low-volatility hydrocarbons with a high boiling point condense close to the bottom, while the more volatile hydrocarbons with lower boiling point become liquid further up.
+The fractions obtained in this way can now be taken out separately as reasonably pure substances and are stored or further processing.

 Production of propane gas from natural gas